An elementary-only independent school located in Atlanta, serving children ages three through Sixth Grade since 1951.

 Late payment for EP charges: Accounts two months or more in arrears will result in the student not being able to attend Extended Programs until the payment is settled with the Business Office.
 Upon payment, enrollment may be reinstated with applicable paid tuition and fees.

-After the first week of school, students who are not picked up at the end of carpool will be escorted to Extended Programs (EP).
-Parents will be charged a rate for this drop-in care of $20 per hour.
-These charges will be billed and charged to the student’s CampBrain account.
+Students who are not picked up at the end of carpool will be escorted to EP.
+Parents will be charged a drop-in rate of $20 per hour, which will be billed and charged to the student’s CampBrain account.
 Parents should walk in to pick up the child(ren) or arrange for the child to join a later carpool via SchoolPass.

-Extended Programs Special Classes ending at times other than the scheduled 2, 3, and 4 PM carpools will dismiss at the covered drop-off area at the end of class.
+EP Special Classes ending at times other than the scheduled 2, 3, and 4 PM carpools will dismiss at the covered drop-off area at the end of class.
 The students will be escorted and supervised by the Special Class instructor.
-If students are not picked up after 15 minutes, they will be escorted to EP where they will be signed in for drop-in care and supervised until a parent arrives.
+If students are not picked up after 15 minutes, they will be escorted to EP where they will be signed in for drop-in care until a parent arrives.
 Drop-in fees will apply.

 • + FACILITIES USE GUIDELINES